 Once bacteria or viruses contaminate your AC system, they can quickly spread throughout the building (via your ductwork) along with the cool air.
-HVAC system cleaning, especially cleaning the ductwork, will remove contamination sources that have accumulated in your system.
+Periodic HVAC system cleaning and maintenance (specifically changing filters, cleaning coils, and cleaning the ductwork) helps to remove contamination sources from your system.

 2. Mold and mildew

 Most contaminants are aggravated by humidity, but mold relies on it.
 If your AC is having trouble removing enough moisture from the air, it creates the perfect conditions for mold.
 Most types of mold can cause allergic reactions in some people, particularly children, the elderly, and asthma sufferers.
 Some types can even create dangerous toxins.
 Regular maintenance and HVAC system cleaning will keep your ventilation clean and mold-free.